WUSTL-Biol4220/home/course_project.md

 ## Overview

-Fall 2020 students will build a bioinformatics pipeline to analyze the spread of SARS-CoV-19.
+Practical Bioinformatics (Biol4220) students will build a bioinformatics pipeline to analyze the spread of SARS-CoV-19.
 This document outlines the technical requirements for the pipeline steps.
 Each step will generally rely on programs and techniques we explored in various course lab assignment, although students are free to incorporate resources and ideas learned outside of the course into their pipeline design.

 Each step of the pipeline must run as an independent script or program.
 As such, each pipeline program will have its own functionality, and its own arguments, options, and output.
 At the same time, the script for any pipeline may need to produce output or accept input that is compatible with other pipeline steps (for example, sequence alignement in Step 3 will accept the downloaded sequences of Step 2 as input).
 Each student need to add at least two new custom features.
 Custom features must be approved by the instructor.
 The pipeline, once complete, will then be used to analyze a biological dataset.